 New zahalka house

 We've moved next door with all the usual suspects and added some special zahalkan touches- grander bedrooms with victorian high ceilings, antique french and glass panelled doors, a central hallway that one can pirouette down and keeps the beautifully appointed bedrooms separate from the living spaces, and the nook-like winter den where you can play some old records in front of the wood fire, peruse the fabulous book collection or simply escape into another world.
 Please feel free to byo vinyl.

 Close to Convent gallery, local market, Farmers Arms Hotel and Botanical Gardens, Zahalka House is built from the old and new to create a gentle, peaceful, light- filled retreat and stylishly decorated with hand curated pieces to celebrate the classic feel of the country home while offering the ultra comfortable aspects of modern life.

 You have found the perfect getaway!

-Soak in the old fashioned claw foot bath or deep mini spa, with fluffy white towels, dreamy white linen on king beds, antique rugs and beautiful leather lounges mixed with comfortable vintage furniture, original artwork, an exciting and eclectic mix of discs for the film buff or music lover, cool games on the shelves, exquisite books, Zahalka House is a foody, arty, sensory extravaganza!
+Soak in the old fashioned claw foot bath or deep mini spa, with fluffy white towels, dreamy white linen on king beds, antique rugs and beautiful leather lounges mixed with comfortable vintage furniture, original artwork, an exciting and eclectic mix of discs for the film buff or music lover, cool games on the shelves and exquisite books.
+Zahalka House is a foody, arty, sensory extravaganza!

 A cooks' kitchen for those who love to entertain: a mix of old world french and spanish cookware and modern utensils, grand Ilve stove and dishwasher and rare antique crockery.
 An old country feast size table that seats 10, a lovely antique german piano and a fascinating and coveted array of colorful curios and collectables from all around the world in a welcoming and centrally heated environment.